PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 1. Check that ECM is working by verifying a valid IP address on the interface and by pinging a website, for example www.google.com:

+    <span class="notes">There is a known issue with DNS lookup using the cellular module, which means you have to currently use an IP address (such as 216.58.213.100), instead of using a website domain name look up.
+If you have access to our repositories on github you can view this [issue](https://github.com/ARMmbed/meta-mbl/issues/468).</span>

     ```
     # ifconfig usb0
     usb0  Link encap:Ethernet  HWaddr 46:1C:33:88:26:11